iliedorobat/timespan-normalization-spacy/README.md

 # Temporal Expressions Normalization spaCy (TeNs)

 <b>Temporal Expressions Normalization spaCy (TeNs)</b> is a powerful pipeline component for spaCy that seamlessly
 identifies and parses date entities in text.
-It leverages the <b>[Temporal Normalization Framework]( https://github.com/iliedorobat/timespan-normalization)</b> to recognize a wide variety of date formats using an extensive set of regular expressions (RegEx), ensuring robust and adaptable date extraction across diverse textual sources.
+It leverages the <b>[Temporal Expressions Normalization Framework]( https://github.com/iliedorobat/timespan-normalization)</b> to recognize a wide variety of date formats using an extensive set of regular expressions (RegEx), ensuring robust and adaptable date extraction across diverse textual sources.